Maranatha Christian School

 Maranatha Christian School (MCS), is a co-ed, non-denominational Christian school with campuses spread out between Doveton, Victoria, Officer, Victoria, and Endeavour Hills, Victoria.

 Curriculum

-Maranatha provides education for all year levels, from kindergarten to Year 12.
+Maranatha provides education for all year levels, from kindergarten to year 12.

-MCS also offers the Victorian Certificate of Education (VCE), to Year 10,Year 11 and Year 12 students along with the Victorian Certificate of Applied Learning (VCAL).
+MCS also offers the Victorian Certificate of Education to year 10, year 11, and year 12 students along with the Victorian Certificate of Applied Learning.